getlantern/lantern/SPECS.md

       authorization until it has been granted.

     * Once we have an Oauth token, we know the user has successfully authenticated to Google.

-But before we sign in to Google Talk, first we should check if the user has a Lantern invite.
+    * Ideally, before we signed in to Google Talk, first we would check if the user has a Lantern invite, to save time waiting for the Google Talk sign in.
+The Lantern invite check is currently performed via XMPP message to lantern-controller, however, so we must sign in to Google Talk first.

+    * After signing in to Google Talk, we compare the user's roster to the set of invited Lantern users to determine which of her contacts are Lantern users.
+This is needed by the `lanternFriends` modal and the `requestInvite` modal.

+    * Next we check if the user has Lantern access (i.e. has an invite).

-        * If not, present the `notInvited` modal and allow user to try using a different userid (e.g. go back to `authorize` modal), or request an invite via the `requestInvite` modal, and then proceed in demonstration mode.
+    * If no invite, present the `notInvited` modal, which allows user to try using a different userid (i.e. goes back to `authorize` modal), or request an invite via the `requestInvite` modal, and then proceed in demonstration mode.
 When the user gets an invite, backend should discover this and set modal to `firstInviteReceived`, and then take user back to the remaining setup modals.
+In demonstration mode, Lantern will keep the user signed in to Google Talk, but will not allow participation with Lantern peers.

-        * If so, we sign the user in to Google Talk, fetch her roster, and determine which of her contacts are also Lantern users for the upcoming `lanternFriends` modal.
+    * If the user has an invite, we proceed to `lanternFriends` modal.

-    * Note: We no longer allow switching Google accounts once we've successfully signed in.
+    * Note: We no longer allow switching Google accounts once we've successfully signed in as a user with Lantern access.
 Switching accounts should require a full reset.

 * Next is `lanternFriends` modal: